Google

 “I'm Jürgen and I write you from Germany.
 Let me tell that your article about debunkers/pseudoskeptics of PSI is the best handbook to debate with them.
 I used to debate pseudoskeptics as a pastime, using the arguments and tactics of your article.”

-“Your article "debunking pseudoskeptical arguments on paranormal debunkers" is a must read to any person who seeks to understand the nature of pseudoskepticism.”
+“Your article "debunking pseudoskeptical arguments of paranormal debunkers" is a must read to any person who seeks to understand the nature of pseudoskepticism… Your article was the first on-line resource to expose the fallacies, motivation, agenda and dishonesty of pseudoskeptics.”

 Table of Contents